leandrosilva/cameron/README.markdown

 ### How does a workflow state is get by the client?

-It is possible to see any available data (inside ticket's hash) at any time:
+It is possible to see any available data (inside ticket's hash) at any time by:

     GET http://{host}:{port}/api/workflow/{name}/ticket/{ticket} HTTP/1.1
     Accept: application/json

-Or:
+And that is the "search semantic" on Redis for achieve it:

+    hget cameron:workflow:{name}:ticket:{ticket}

+Or, you can search by key:

     GET http://{host}:{port}/api/workflow/{name}/key/{key} HTTP/1.1
     Accept: application/json

+Which can be achieved by:

+    key cameron:workflow:{name}:ticket:{key}:*

 ### What else?

+- TODO